 Why has Essex County Council invested £2m/year in a permanent Service Design team?

-Jason Kitcat is Executive Director, Corporate Development at Essex County Council and is on Twitter @jasonkitcat.
+Jason Kitcat is the former Executive Director, Corporate Development at Essex County Council and is on Twitter @jasonkitcat.
 Jason will be speaking on the Understanding your user when delivering accessible and inclusive digital services panel at the Public Sector Solutions Expo on 25th June 2019.

 Many organisations in the public and private sector have been developing ‘digital transformation’ programmes of one sort of another, usually for a 3 to 4 year period using a one-off slug of money.
 They can create some successful outcomes, such as moving off a legacy system or decommissioning costly services by in-sourcing them, for example.